Category Archives: Danish Royals

 Olaf II, King of Denmark/Olaf IV, King of Norway; Credit – Wikipedia

-Olaf II, King of Denmark from 1376 to 1387, and also Olaf IV, King of Norway from 1380 to 1387, was the only child of two sovereigns, King Haakon VI of Norway and the future Queen Margrethe I of Denmark, Norway, and Sweden.
+Olaf II, King of Denmark from 1376 to 1387, and also Olaf IV, King of Norway from 1380 to 1387, was the only child of two sovereigns, King Haakon VI of Norway and Sweden and the future Queen Margrethe I of Denmark, Norway, and Sweden.
 He was born in 1370 at the Akershus Fortress in Oslo, Norway.
 Olaf’s paternal grandparents were Magnus Eriksson, King of Norway and Sweden and Blanche of Namur.
 His maternal grandparents were Valdemar IV, King of Denmark and Helvig of Schleswig.

 Olaf’s very capable mother Margrethe of Denmark, later Queen of Denmark, Norway, and Sweden; Credit – Wikipedia